Skip to main content

 Option 2: Less secure

-If you don’t grant location permission or disable location at the OS level but still need to access a unencrypted URL (for example, http://homeassistant.local:8123), you can choose this option.
+If you don’t grant location permission or disable location at the OS level but still need to access an unencrypted URL (for example, http://homeassistant.local:8123), you can choose this option.
 Use it only if absolutely necessary; it is not recommended, as it may expose your Home Assistant data to network eavesdropping, especially on public Wi-Fi.

 Why these options exist